khoidt2604/khoidt2604/README.md

 # 👋 Welcome to my GitHub!

 I'm Khoi, a Master's student in Data Science at Monash University.
-I enjoy working on machine learning, data analysis, and building useful tools in Python and R.
-I'm also experienced with SQL for data querying and Tableau for creating interactive visualisations.
+I enjoy working on machine learning, data analysis, and building useful tools in Python and R. Experienced with SQL for data querying and Tableau for creating interactive visualisations.

 ## 🔭 Current Projects
 - 🎓 Predicting student dropout using machine learning